MjolnirT/UW-STAT628-M2/README.md

 # Bodyfat Analysis

 Nowadays,health becomes a prevalent topic around world.
 People pay more attention on their bodyfat percentage which is a measurement to evaluate their healthy condition.
 However,it is inconvenient to get an accurate bodyfat percentage in the daily life.
-Hence our group would like to find a simple,robust and aslo accurate way to estimate the bodyfat.Our analysis based on a real data set contains 252 males and their common body measurements.
+Hence our group would like to find a simple,robust and aslo accurate way to estimate the bodyfat.
+Our analysis based on a real data set contains 252 males and their common body measurements.

 ## Data